BWibo/3dcitydb-mkdocs/docs/3dcitydb/geometry-module.md

     `"type"`, and `"children"` mentioned above.
 When `"is2D"` is set to `true`, it indicates that the geometry should be interpreted as a 2D geometry.
 Although the geometry must still be stored using 3D coordinates (e.g., with a height value of `0`), tools consuming the geometry shall ignore the height values when the `"is2D"` property is set.

-!!! note
-    The tool used to import city model data into 3DCityDB `v5` must ensure that the JSON metadata is populated correctly.

-### Implicit geometries

-Implicit geometries are stored in the `implicit_geometry` column of the `GEOMETRY_DATA` table.
-Unlike feature geometries, implicit geometries use local coordinates, which allows them to serve as templates for multiple city objects in the database.
-This is also the reason why they are stored in a separate column, rather than in the `geometry` column.
-Since implicit geometries are not assigned to specific features directly, the `feature_id` column is set to `NULL`.
-Instead, they are referenced from the `IMPLICIT_GEOMETRY` table.

-!!! note
-    Implicit geometries are typically not involved in spatial queries, so the `implicit_geometry` column does not have a spatial index by default.

 ## `IMPLICIT_GEOMETRY` table